Interactions-Nexus/Nexus-Wiki/private.md

 tail -f ~/.Nexus/testnet1/log/0.log
 ```

 To create a user profile (signature chain).
 Username must be a minimum of 2 characters, passwords must be 8 characters and pin 4 characters.
-The PIN can be a combination of letters/numbers/symbols.
+The PIN can be a combination of letters/numbers/symbols:

 ```
 nexus profiles/create/master username=<username> password=<password> pin=<pin>
 ```

-The user has to create a session, to access the user profile.
+The user has to create a session, to access the user profile:

 ```
 nexus sessions/create/local username=<username> password=<password> pin=<pin>